daniel-e/rust-captcha/README.md

 The service is listening on port 8080 for incoming requests.

+If you don't have Redis already running type `make redis` in another console in the same directory.
+This command will compile and execute Redis in the `target` directory.

 # Interface

 The service provides an API to create a new CAPTCHA and to check the